Quantum simulations with multiphoton Fock states: Experimental study

-For a small parametric gain, the probability of creating a pair of $n$-photon states is approximately $\lambda_n = \langle n \rangle^n$.
-The average photon number was $\langle n \rangle \approx 0.2$, which provided sufficient multi-photon events.
-For example, as the repetition rate of the pump was $75\text{ kHz}$, approximately $12$ four-photon Fock states were generated per minute in each arm of the SPDC, of which about 6 reached the detectors due to $\sim 50 \%$ losses in the setup.
-There was no post-selection, rather we recorded those events which were multi-photon, as heralded by the idler beam.
+Fig.~\ref{fig:3} shows the experimental integrated-photonics schema used for Fock state quantum simulations.
+Two pulsed spontaneous parametric down-conversion sources (SPDC) each generated independent two-mode photon-number-entangled states $\ket{\Psi} = \sum_{n=0}^{\infty} \sqrt{\braket{n}^n}\,\ket{n,n}$ with an average photon number $2\braket{n}=0.4$.
+For the pump repetition rate of $75\kern.25em\mathrm{kHz}$ this led to approximately $0.46$ five-photon ($12$ four-photon) Fock states created per minute in each arm of the SPDC, of which about 0.2 (6) reached the detectors due to ca. $50\%$ losses in the set-up.
+One mode from each $\ket{\Psi}$ (the idlers, $c$ and $d$) was sent to a TES.
+Due to photon-number entanglement in $\ket{\Psi}$ states, the outcomes of TESs, $l$ and $S-l$, heralded the creation of Fock states $\ket{l}_a$ and $\ket{S-l}_b$ in the signal modes $a$ and $b$.

-We interfered a multi-photon Fock state $\ket{\Delta_2^4}$ on a coupler with splitting ratios $r=0.04$ (green), $0.3$ (red), $0.5$ (blue) and $r=0.96$ (grey), and measured photon-number statistics, Fig.~\ref{interference}\hbox{a--d}.
-They correspond to CTQWs generated by $H_{\text{BS}}$ for $\theta=0.40$, $1.16$, $1.57$ and $2.74$, respectively.
-Variances of the distributions are $\mathrm{Var}(\Delta_k^S)=0.49$, $4.03$, $7.40$ and $0.49$, which is in agreement with Eq.~(\ref{variance}) and proves the ballistic spread.
-The result obtained for $r=0.5$ (blue) shows a zero-energy eigenmode of a generalised SSH model described by $\left[ \mathbf{H}_\text{BS} \right]^\text{Fock}_{nm}$, which reveals two weakly localised edge states with an algebraically decaying envelope.
-Errors were estimated as a square root inverse of the number of measurements.

-Next, the vacuum $\ket{0}$ was impinged with multi-photon Fock states $\ket{4}$ (giving an input state of $\ket{\Delta_0^4}$) at the beam splitter with splitting ratios $r=0.04$ (green), $0.3$ (red), $0.5$ (blue) and $0.96$ (grey), Fig.~\ref{interference}\hbox{e--h}.
-This process simulates perfect state transfer of the first spin in the chain of $5$ particles for subsequent time instances $\theta=0.40$, $1.16$, $1.57$, and $2.74$, respectively.